hussenmi/single-cell-rna-seq/README.md

-# single-cell-rna-seq
+# Project Summary

-This project uses computational methods applied to single-cell resolved multiomics data, specifically scRNA-seq data
+This project focuses on decoding single-cell resolved multiomics data, specifically scRNA-seq data, using PCA-based and GNN-driven clustering.
+The project acknowledges the significant advancements in Next Generation Sequencing technologies and the resulting explosion of multimodal genomics data.
+The primary tool of focus is single-cell RNA sequencing (scRNA-seq), which provides gene expression profiles of individual cells, offering unprecedented insights into cellular heterogeneity and dynamics.
+However, the project also recognizes the computational challenges posed by scRNA-seq data analysis and interpretation.
+Traditional data analysis methods like Seurat (R library) and Scanpy (Python Library), which use Principal Component Analysis (PCA), are utilized in this project to process scRNA-seq data and extract biologically-relevant insights.